muhammadarbazhere/Git-Demo/README.md

   now make a folder of any name on your local machine then                              <br/>

    git init  (to initialize git in the folder)                                <br/>
-   git remote add origin <link of arbaz-new respository>        (to add code to the repo we made on git/muhammad.arbazhere) then same as above in cloning
+   git remote add origin <-link of arbaz-new respository->        (to add code to the repo we made on git/muhammad.arbazhere) then same as above in cloning